Control-flow integrity: Intel Control-flow Enforcement Technology

 Intel Control-flow Enforcement Technology (CET) detects compromises to control flow integrity with a shadow stack (SS) and indirect branch tracking (IBT).

-The shadow stack stores a copy of the return address of each CALL in a specially-protected shadow stack.
+The kernel must map a region of memory for the shadow stack not writable to user space programs except by special instructions.
+The shadow stack stores a copy of the return address of each CALL.
 On a RET, the processor checks if the return address stored in the normal stack and shadow stack are equal.
 If the addresses are not equal, the processor generates an INT #21 (Control Flow Protection Fault).

-Indirect branch tracking detects indirect JMP or CALL instructions with unauthorized targets.
+Indirect branch tracking detects indirect JMP or CALL instructions to unauthorized targets.
 It is implemented by adding a new internal state machine in the processor.
 The behavior of indirect JMP and CALL instructions is changed so that they switch the state machine from IDLE to WAIT_FOR_ENDBRANCH.
 In the WAIT_FOR_ENDBRANCH state, the next instruction to be executed is required to be the new ENDBRANCH instruction (ENDBR32 in 32-bit mode or ENDBR64 in 64-bit mode), which changes the internal state machine from WAIT_FOR_ENDBRANCH back to IDLE.
 Thus every authorized target of an indirect JMP or CALL must begin with ENDBRANCH.
 If the processor is in a WAIT_FOR_ENDBRANCH state (meaning, the previous instruction was an indirect JMP or CALL), and the next instruction is not an ENDBRANCH instruction, the processor generates an INT #21 (Control Flow Protection Fault).
 On processors not supporting CET indirect branch tracking, ENDBRANCH instructions are interpreted as NOPs and have no effect.